 Cities of Making.
-Cities of Making uses a combination of strategic and action research resulting in concrete projects.
-Our ambition is to identify what works in supporting a resilient and innovative industrial base and to test those solutions in a real-world setting.
-The biggest questions we’re addressing are:
+Cities of Making has used a combination of strategic and action research resulting in concrete projects.
+Our ambition was to identify what works in supporting a resilient and innovative industrial base and to test those solutions in a real-world setting.
+The biggest questions we’ve touched include:

 - What technology/resources are suitable for 21st century urban industry?

 - Where can it be located in the city in terms of planning and spatial constraints?

 We’ve learnt from experiences in London, Rotterdam and Brussels – each with a distinct industrial heritage.
 Through this project we have developed typologies, practices and policies focusing on public and private stakeholders to breathe new life into their manufacturing communities.
 Find out about the Project here.

 The team.
 The project brings together a dynamic, multidisciplinary team from Brussels (BECI, Latitude, ULB and the VUB), London (UCL and the RSA) and Rotterdam (TU Delft) – which bring together a breadth of competencies in resource and technology, industrial ecology, circular economy, urban planning, governance, strategy, social dynamics and more.
 Read about the team here.